 The hours at LEGOLAND California usually run 10 am-5 pm or 10 am-6 pm.
 That’s a much shorter park day than Disneyland.

-So, most people do a leisurely breakfast in their hotel before heading to the park.
+So, most people have a leisurely breakfast in their hotel before heading to the park.
 The line to get into the park usually isn’t very long.
 Oh, and LEGOLAND hotel guests can get in 30 minutes early.

 LEGOLAND is set up as a loop.
 So, you can either walk the loop to the right or the left.